- 1. What does your school offer children with Special Educational needs and/ or a learning disability?

 - 3. How will the school allocate the specialist expertise and personalised support for my child?

 Each child is treated as an individual at The Eresby School and their schooling and education is built around their needs.
 Regular assessment of those needs, wishes and aspirations takes place.
 Personalised support is achieved through getting to know the child very well, and gaining their respect and trust in the first instance; from that point specific approaches, targets and curriculum pathways are determined that are regularly discussed and reviewed.
 In close partnership with parents and carers, the young person and whatever other service may be involved (health, social care etc) we will match personalised support to the young person.
 Classroom staff undertake specialist training to ensure they are appropriately skilled to care for the child with complex medical needs.
-Therapy is allocated dependent on need and may involve blocks of direct input from a therapist, or a therapy assistant as required.
+Therapy is allocated dependent on need and may involve blocks of direct input from a therapist, or a therapy assistant as required provided by the NHS.
 Each young person also has an IEP (Individual Education Plan) defining their learning needs.
 These are shared with the young people and their parents and open for comments / changes and reviewed by Teachers termly.

 - 4. What additional training and expertise does your staff have to meet my child’s needs?

 The Eresby School has a staff team of highly experienced and skilled people.
-Our staff at school are our strength Staff have continuing professional development around the areas of teaching students with special needs, including Autism and working with pupils with profound learning needs.
+Our staff at school are our strength.
+Staff have continuing professional development around the areas of teaching students with special needs, including Autism and working with pupils with profound learning needs.
 All staff are trained in First Aid, safeguarding, moving and handling and Team Teach.
 Staff have regular Makaton training and updates provided by our in house Makaton tutors as well as regular updates.
 Staff are trained to meet any medical needs the young people may have – including first aid, gastronomy feeds, epilepsy, ventilation and suctioning.
 Specific training is given around individual pupils’ needs.
 We are constantly looking into new /alternative practices to enhance our pupils learning experiences.
 Some staff are trainers of specialised programmes such as moving and handling.
-The school has a specialist portage and outreach service from trained staff within school.
+The school has a specialist portage service from trained staff within school.

 - 5. What support will there be to ensure my child’s emotional health and well being?